Jechob/plugBot/README.md

 # MemeBot9000

-A Plug.DJ chat bot for the room 'New Plug Who Dis' written using the PlugAPI and Node.js
+A Plug.DJ chat bot for the room 'New Plug Who Dis' written using the PlugAPI framework and Node.js

 ## Functionality